YesterMorrow

 YesterMorrow is a 2D scrolling platform game developed by Slovak studio Bitmap Galaxy and published by Blowfish Studios for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on November 5, 2020.
 Upon its release, the game received generally favorable reviews on PC, PlayStation 4, and Xbox One, but negative reviews for Nintendo Switch due to technical issues.

 Gameplay

 The player takes control of Yui and has to jump, climb, and run through different environments, beating enemies and, collecting Everlight, a mysterious source of energy that is used for special abilities.
 Throughout the game, the player unlocks more abilities and can therefore reach new areas in previous locations.
-Furthermore, the player can talk to NPCs, find animals to pet, and travel to the past or the future at certain points in the game.
+Furthermore, the player can talk to non-player characters, find animals to pet, and travel to the past or the future at certain points in the game.
 As the player advances through the story more lore entries are unlocked to learn more about the world and its inhabitants.